joaqsala/A-Toast-to-the-Weather/README.md

 * It's done when user enters zip code or city and clicks on search, and a random drink is displayed
 * It's done when user enters zip code or city and clicks on search, and temperature of the location entered is displayed
 * It's done when drink recipe recommended is displayed in Today's Mixes section

+MVP Features
+1. SEARCH by City or Zip: An input section for the user to enter their city or zip code The input section is a function that acts like a bartender would.
+It will take the location information such as zip or name of city.

+2. Weather details: This section displays the current weather of the city or zip entered to let the user know outside temperature.
+3. Ingredients and Instructions: This is a responsive section that gives the user information for drinks recommended based on the weather condition.
+The user has the option to continue with other recommendations if they don’t like the one suggested until they go through the entire list of drinks for that weather range.

+4. Today’s Mixes section: This is a capture of all the cocktails or beverages recommended in a single session.
+Once the user reloads the page, the section clears out.

+For Future Development

+a)	Ratings of drink recipe recommended
+b)	Making the drink list clickable
+c)	Adding more drinks
+d)	User to pick base spirit and search